 When you’re in a highly competitive market — especially one with hard-to-fill roles —understanding your EVP and leading with what’s different and special about your organization as an employer is essential.
 Honestly, your employer brand and the employee experience you offer is what attracts right-fit talent.
 And it’s what sets your organization apart from your competitors.

-But the question then is, where do you find and source talent for hard-to-fill roles?
+Where do you find and source talent for hard-to-fill roles?

 On a high level, organizations today need to be present on all social channels.
 As the old marketing adage goes, people have to see, hear or interact with a message seven times before they take action.
 That’s especially true in this day and age.
 With so many channels out there and such an inundation of information, one single touchpoint will never successfully attract every single candidate.